VixelCode/Pwangotchi_Master/README.md

 Menu

-Pwnagotchi interactions
+Pwnagotchi Interactions

 - SSH into pwnagotchi
     creates a ssh connection to your pwnagotchi
 - Download handshakes
     downloads all files from pwnagotchi's handshakes folder to loot folder
 - Erase handshakes
     erases all files in pwnagotchi's handshakes folder
 - Download pwnlog
     download pwnagotchi's pwnagotchi.log file to backup folder